NxPKG/khulnasoft-docs/content/cloudflare-one/connections/connect-networks/private-net/cloudflared/_index.md

 ## 4. (Recommended) Filter network traffic with Gateway

-By default, all WARP devices enrolled in your Zero Trust organization can connect to your private network through Cloudflare Tunnel.
+By default, all WARP devices enrolled in your Zero Trust organization can connect to your private network through Khulnasoft Tunnel.
 You can configure Gateway to inspect your network traffic and either block or allow access based on user identity and device posture.

 ### Enable the Gateway proxy